top of page

 Our Team is like neurons that wire and fire together - all necessary to make an excellently functioning brain.

 We analyzed a large real-world dataset to examine cognitive, reading, and behavioral outcomes for struggling readers (n = 3527) who had completed 24 weeks (120 hours) of ReadRx, an intense cognitive training integrated with a structured literacy intervention using ReadRx in a one-on-one clinic setting.
 Results showed statistically significant changes on all cognitive and reading measures including attention, visual processing, processing speed, long-term memory, working memory, reasoning, phonological awareness, Work Attack, phonetic coding, spelling, comprehension, and overall IQ score with medium to very large effect sizes.
-The results included an average 4.1-year gain in reading skills including a 6-year gain in phonological awareness.
-No differences were found based on age, sex, or ADHD status, and minimal differences were found based on pre-intervention IQ score and cognitive test scores.
 The study also included a qualitative thematic analysis of parent-reported behavioral outcomes revealing themes of improved cognition, academic performance, and psychosocial skills including confidence and perseverance.